MichaelReyez/paypal-android/docs/CardPayments/README.md

 )
 ```

-Attach the card and the order ID from [step 3](#3-create-an-order) to a `CardRequest`.
+Attach the card and an [order ID](../../README#order-id) from your server to a `CardRequest`.
 Strong Consumer Authentication (SCA) is enabled by default, so you need to specify a `return_url` to re direct to your app after the SCA challenge finishes.
 You can optionally set `sca` to `SCA_ALWAYS` if you want to require 3D Secure for every transaction.
 ```kotlin
 val cardRequest  = CardRequest(
     orderID = "<ORDER_ID>",